infinum/eightshift-docs/website/docs/basics/global-settings.md

 ### Scenario 3:

-I want to output colors, but they don't follow the structure you mentioned before.
-Why is that?
+"I want to output colors, but they don't follow the structure you mentioned before.
+Why is that?"

-Yes, colors are different because we use this manifest to output the colors to the Block Editors' color palette, which is why colors are different.
-Only colors are like this.
+Yes, colors are different because we use this manifest to output the colors to the block editors' color palette.
+Only the colors are like this.

-You type this in you scss files:
+Type this into your SCSS files:

 ```scss
 $primary-color: global-settings(colors, primary),
 $black-color: global-settings(colors, black),
 ```

-the output will be:
+The output will be:

 ```scss
 $primary-color: #3E3E3E;